zcherna/Customer-Churn-Analysis/README.md

 ![pairplot](./images/pairplot.jpg)

 With the exception of the 'area_code' and 'number_vmail_messages' columns, you can see how the data is normally distributed.
+There is also a strong positive linear relationship between 'total_day_minutes' and 'total_day_charge'; 'total_eve_minutes' and 'total_eve_charge"; 'total_night_minutes' and 'total_night_charge'; 'total_intl_calls' and 'total_intl_charge'.
+This may present an opportunity for feature engineering later on.

 I then created a number of additional visualizations which can be viewed in the jupyter notebook, but the one that stood out the most to me was the the countplot that showed the proportion of customer churn given the presence or absence of an International Plan.